KeyserDSoze/RepositoryFramework/src/RepositoryFramework.Infrastructures/RepositoryFramework.Infrastructure.MsSql/README.md

 You found the IRepository<Cat, Guid> in DI to play with it.

+## Configure database after build
+You have to run a method after the service collection build during startup.
+This method creates your tables.

+    var app = builder.Build();
+    await app.Services.AfterBuildAsync();

 ### Automated api with Rystem.RepositoryFramework.Api.Server package
 With automated api, you may have the api implemented with your dataverse integration.
 You need only to add the AddApiFromRepositoryFramework and UseApiForRepositoryFramework